zphrs/aninest/docs/api/Animatable/functions/updateAnimation.md

 • **dt**: `number`

-The time to increment the animation by.
+The timestep to increment the animation by.
 Must be positive.
-If negative or zero then no-op.
+If negative or zero and the interpolation function is not NO_INTERP then no-op.

 ## Returns